 Storage…isn’t that what many people strive for?
 It’s crazy how vast the differences are from one home to another and how the space is used.
 For me, less storage means less stuff…less to take care of.
 I learned that the hard way many years ago.
 I remodeled by sons’ bedroom and added storage.
 That only caused more mess, more stress.
 With that being said, I’m also for the use of furniture to serve more than one purpose.
 Let’s look at this farmhouse wooden trunk.

-My friend, Mandy, sent me a picture of this handmade goodie saying it looked like.
-No, not wonky with messed up parts (haha…maybe not in my head, anyway), but rather something that would spark my interest.
-She is spot-on!
+It’s not wonky with messed up parts (haha…maybe not in my head, anyway), but rather something that would spark my interest.
 This may be a shop class project from back in the day or a make-do creation with what was on hand.
 In either event, it’s held up and is ready for a mini makeover.

 Notice the funky aluminum trim that makes no sense.
 Also, there are rope handles and hardware to hold it open as well.
 BONUS!